Looking to add a new pastime to your repertoire? We’ve got 40 top ideas to give you some inspiration when trying to find a new hobby.

 The Game of Kings can seem like a tricky one to get started with.
 However, once you’ve mastered the basic rules, chess is a hobby that can provide hours of entertainment (and frustration).
 The website lichess.org will walk you through the fundamentals of the game, and some higher-tier skills for when you’ve improved.
 You don’t even need a chessboard.

-Many of us have spent the lockdown playing video games to a greater or lesser extent.
+Many of us have spent time playing video games to a greater or lesser extent.
 But if you’ve ever fancied dabbling in creating your own game, now’s a good time to get started.
 With courses in video game design and development, as well as those that help you create your own adventure game, you have all the tools you need to get learning.

 If your inner artist is trying to find a new hobby, these skills are some that you can easily explore from home: